postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 If you have a request you want to run, you will need to know the URL, method, and other optional values such as auth and parameters.

-If you are trying out sending requests in Postman, you can set the URL to the Postman Echo sample API endpoint `https://postman-echo.com/get` and the method to `GET`, then select __Send__ to see what happens.
+To test sending a request in Postman, you can set the URL to the Postman Echo sample API endpoint `https://postman-echo.com/get` and the method to `GET`, then select __Send__ to see what happens.

 > Open the __Bootcamp__ in Postman and follow __Designing and mocking APIs__ to import some requests you can use for exploring Postman.